 This week, Person-Centered Tech published a pithy article explaining HIPAA breach notification requirements and how to avoid them.
 The upshot?
 Encrypt your computer.
 Yes, that means you’ll need a password every time you open your computer.
 But if your computer holds client/patient information is hacked or stolen, the “safe harbor” clause of HIPAA protects you from being required to inform your clients/patients that their information was breached.
 Which Software to Use?
-Encryption is available for both PCs and Macs through a couple software add-ons that ytou might need a professional to install.
+Encryption is available for both PCs and Macs through a couple software add-ons that you might need a professional to install.
 That software include:

 If you have a newer MAC, you might check your existing settings to simply enable FileVault2.
 If you have a PC, you might look into whether or not you have BitLocker on your computer.
 For full details, including some instructional files, see Roy Higgins’ webpage for the original article.

 Bring your telehealth practice into legal compliance.
-Get up to date on interjurisdictional practice, privacy, HIPAA, referrals, risk management, duty to warn, duty to report, termination and much more!
+Get up to date on inter-jurisdictional practice, privacy, HIPAA, referrals, risk management, duty to warn, the duty to report, termination, and much more!